Davissr89/davissr89-github.io/Capstone/README.md

-Sneakz
+SNEAKZ

 Project Overview

 Sneakz is an app designed to be a social media platform for sneaker enthusiasts.
 Using Django and sneaker api (which is still in the works).
 The app will have the following features:

-User profile
+- User profile
-Digital portfolio of sneaker collection
+- Digital portfolio of sneaker collection
-Shoe title
+- Shoe title
-Date acquired
+- Date acquired
-Customizable folders
+- Customizable folders
-Images with text posting
+- Images with text posting
-Forum Section for sneaker discussions
+- Forum Section for sneaker discussions
-Trading Platform
+- Trading Platform
-User ratings to maintain integrity of trades
+- User ratings to maintain integrity of trades
-Release Date (possibly)
+- Release Date (possibly)

 Functionality